 The Power Of Similarity In Design

 Similarity can be shown in various aspects, such as position, colour, layout, etc. But adding one dissimilar object to the same composition will draw attention without damaging the global symmetry and attractiveness of the form.

 Myer’s web store uses this resource to attract attention to their Fashion Clearance that stands out in the configuration of similar-product category.

 Even when the products you are selling are not similar, the similarity perception still can be used by consistent text fields in clearly aligned categories boxes.

 Links permit significant interactions with web pages and applications.
 They must be distinguished from other elements, and they need to be obvious dependent on the appropriate context.
-But they also need to be similar to one another and share a standard function.
+But they also need to be like one another and share a standard function.

 In the post you are reading now, the links I use are in light blue.
 You will be led to click the links if you want to find further details about the text.
 That is a well-known process followed through the whole post and common to all the blogs published on the internet.

-The organisation is necessary not only on content but also in other aspects of the website.
+The organisation is necessary not only for content but also for other aspects of the website.
 It helps us to understand which elements are related to one another and the relationship they form.